 Located at 40033 Highway one (on the east side of the road, near mile marker 55.5), this 360-square-foot architectural gem was donated by Sea Ranch residents Robert and Betty Buffum, in memory of Kirk Ditzler, a navy pilot, zoologist, and artist.
 Ditzler's drawings formed the basis for the chapel's design.
 It is open daily from 8 a.m. to sunset (although it occasionally closes for private events) and admission is free (donations are accepted).

-Many artists in the area participate in the annual Art by the Sea/The Sea Ranch Art Tour each Labor Day weekend, with some artists also showing their work the following weekend.
-This free, self-guided tour offers art lovers the opportunity to meet with Sea Ranch artists in their homes or studios, view their works, and purchase art directly from them.
-The tour also includes nearby artist-owned galleries in Gualala.
+Many artists in the area participate in the annual Studio Discovery Tour each Labor Day weekend and the weekend before.
+Sponsored by the North Coast Artists' Guild, this free, self-guided tour offers art lovers the opportunity to meet with coastal artists in their homes, studios, or artist-owned galleries, where you can view their works and purchase art directly from them.

 Heading south another 18 miles or so, keep watch for the 93-foot Peace Obelisk by the late Benjamino Bufano, a renowned San Francisco sculptor.
 Also referred to as the "Madonna of Peace" or the "Expanding Universe," this 93-foot-tall and 20-ton sculpture perches on an isolated cliff overlooking crashing waves, and is easily visible from the road.